aws-samples/aws-modernization-with-dynatrace/content/99_cleanup/_index.md

 Plan for 20-30 minutes for this to complete.

-You can monitor the CloudFormation stack delete process in the [AWS console](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks)
+You can monitor the CloudFormation stack delete process in the <a href="https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks" target="_blank">AWS console</a>

 ## AWS Monitor Policy